electric-eloquence/fepper/README.md

 * These other utility tasks are runnable on the command line:
   * `node . data` to force compile data.json.
   * `node . frontend-copy` to copy css, fonts, images, and js to backend.
-  * `node . lint` to lint JavaScripts, JSON, and HTML.
+  * `node . lint` to lint HTML, JavaScripts, and JSON.
   * `node . minify` to minify JavaScripts.
   * `node . once` to clean the public folder and do a one-off Fepper build.
   * `node . publish` to publish the public folder to GitHub Pages.